UAMCAntwerpen/diffseq2/README.md

         2) the non aligned block has the same length in A and  in B and has some different residue names
         3) the non aligned block has  not the same length in A and  in B

 We have chosen to implement 'lessdiff' in such a way that only case 1 will not be included in the difference objects.
 Case 2 and 3 are seen as suffieciently different

 ## Usage

 Pymol command line:

-    diffseq2 protA, protB
+    diffseq2 proteinA, proteinB
-    diffseq2 protA, protB, maxdiff
+    diffseq2 proteinA, proteinB, maxdiff
-    diffseq2 protA, pritB, lessdiff
+    diffseq2 proteinA, proteinB, lessdiff

 ## Installation